glouppe/info8006-introduction-to-ai/projects/project3/README.md

          - 1.b. - **1 point** - Describe the transition model of `aafraid`
          - 1.c. - **1 point** - Describe the transition model of `afraid`
          - 1.d. - **1 point** - Describe the transition model of `confused`
-         - 1.e. - **1 point** - Provide a parametrized transition model which is capable to describe `aafraid`, `afraid` and `confused` by only picking a value for the unique, positive parameter.
+         - 1.e. - **1 point** - Provide a parametrized transition model which is capable to describe `aafraid`, `afraid` and `confused` by only picking a value for the unique parameter.
          - 1.f. - **1 point** - How does the parameter affects the behavior of the transition model ?

  2. **Implementation**